korpling/pepperModules-CoNLLCorefModules/README.md

 ### RemoveSingletons

 Boolean, whether to include nodes matching the NodeLayer, even if they are not connected to any other node via a pointing relation (i.e. singletons).
 Default is false, meaning singletons are included.

+### RemoveEmptyTokens

+Boolean, whether to remove empty tokens, i.e. tokens containing only whitespace or a zero-length string.
+Default is false, meaning empty tokens are included.

 ## Example output format